Dil Se Dil Tak: Plot

-6 years later

 Shorvori is dead.
 Teni has been missing.
 The family sees Teni's traits in Ipshita.
 Teni leads a happy life in Delhi and is a sales manager, who is about to marry Iqbal.
 Circumstances lead to Parth and Teni meeting each other.
 Confused, Teni moves back to Baroda to find out about her past.
 Bhanushalis tell Teni everything, and she regains her memory as well as feelings for Parth.
 Teni decides to marry Iqbal who calls off the wedding.
 He gives them his blessings as he just wants Teni to be happy.
 As Iqbal leaves, Parth and Teni finally reunite living happily with Ipshita and their family.